rfxcom/node-rfxcom/README.md

 });
 </pre>

-I've tested it with both LightwaveRf lights, and the relay switch.
+It has been tested with both LightwaveRf lights, and the relay switch.

 LightwaveRf lights get their identity from the remote used to pair, if you don't have a remote, or if you want to specify the address manually, you can pair the